site24x7/plugins/wordpress_plugin_performance/ReadMe.md

 The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.

 ## Supported Metrics
-The following metrics are captured in the Wordpress_Plugin_Performance Plugin
+The following metrics are captured in the wordpress_plugin_performance Plugin

 ```
 1) <Plugin Name> - Status of the plugin (Active or Inactive)